mitsuba-renderer/mitsuba3/docs/src/getting_started/variants.rst

 If desired, Mitsuba 2 can keep track of the full polarization state of light.
 Polarization refers to the property that light is an electromagnetic wave that oscillates perpendicularly to the direction of travel.
-This oscillation can take on infinitely many different shapes---the following images shows an example of *horizontal* and *elliptical* polarization.
+This oscillation can take on infinitely many different shapes---the following images show examples of *horizontal* and *elliptical* polarization.

 .. image:: ../../images/polarization_wave_variations.svg